Leoujo/airbnb-clone/README.md

 ## Summary

 This is a clone of the famous Airbnb web app.
-My main goal here was practice my skills with Next, a cutting-edge technology built on top of React.
+My primary objective in developing this project was to enhance my skills with Next.js, a cutting-edge technology built on top of React.

 ## Project Stack